ARM-DOE/ADI/README.md

 To restart the virtual machine after last vagrant halt, type "vagrant up" under host machine
 `$> vagrant up`

-To completely destroy the virtual machine, and release the resources VM uses, run
+To destroy the virtual machine, and release the resources VM uses, run
 `$> vagrant destroy`
-This will destroy the VM but leave the
+This will destroy the VM but leave the `<installation_area>/ADI` directory untouched, thus leaving the data stored in the synced area.
+You can run `vagrant up` to re-build the virtual environment from scratch.

-   <installation_area>/ADI/ directory untouched.
+To further remove stuff related to adi virtual machine, you can copy your data in `<installation_area>/ADI/data` to somewhere else and then further delete the whole directory `<installation_area>/ADI` as well as the private-key pairs `~/.ssh/id_rsa`,`~/.ssh/id_rsa.pub`.
+As a result, you can start from the private key generaion step to re-build the adi-virtual machine.

-Thus, leaving the data stored in the synced area and the files needed to resintall the VM, should you choose to by re-executing `vagrant up` to build the virtual environment from scratch.
+Your development area where you keep algorithm's source code is located in

-Your development area where you keep algorithm's source code is located in `/home/vagrant/adi_home/dev/vap/src`
+`/home/vagrant/adi_home/dev/vap/src`
 with binaries in
 `/home/vagrant/adi_home/dev/vap/bin`

 ####Run ADI_Example
 The adi_example1 has been downloaded and precompiled.